-Composition and premiere: Unsuk Chin wrote her brief subito con forza in 2020 on a co-commission from BBC Radio 3, the Cologne Philharmonic, and the Concertgebouw Orchestra; the latter gave the world premiere on September 24, 2020, in Amsterdam.
-This is the first performance by the Boston Symphony Orchestra and the first Tanglewood performance.
+Unsuk Chin was born in Seoul, South Korea, on July 14, 1961.
+She moved to Hamburg, Germany, in 1985 and later in the decade moved to Berlin, where she is based now.
+She wrote her brief subito con forza in 2020 on a co-commission from BBC Radio 3, the Cologne Philharmonic, and the Concertgebouw Orchestra; the latter gave the world premiere on September 24, 2020, in Amsterdam.
+The score is inscribed “On the occasion of the 250th anniversary of Beethoven’s birth.”

 Unsuk Chin wrote her subito con forza—“suddenly, with power”—as a miniature tribute to Ludwig van Beethoven in 2020, during which year many celebrations for the composer were planned and scuttled due to the pandemic.
 The score is inscribed “On the occasion of the 250th anniversary of Beethoven’s birth.”
-Chin has said that she is strongly influenced by Beethoven’s constant search for new directions in his art and his creation of new challenges and new solutions in each of his significant pieces.
-The Italian expressive marking “subito, con forza” implies a sudden shift from one texture to another, a frequent even in Beethoven’s music.
+Chin has said that she is strongly influenced by Beethoven’s constant search for new directions and his creation of new challenges and new solutions in each of his significant pieces.
+The Italian expressive marking “subito con forza” implies a sudden shift from one texture to another, a frequent event in Beethoven’s music.
 Chin embedded hidden references—some not so hidden—in her five-minute piece, explaining that “what particularly appeals to me are the enormous contrasts: from volcanic eruptions to extreme serenity.”

 Born in Seoul, South Korea, Unsuk Chin was taught to read music by her father, took piano lessons, and aspired to be a concert pianist before focusing on composition at the National University of Seoul, where she studied with Sukhi Kang.
-Chin followed the example of Kang’s teacher, the imminent Korean composer Isang Yun, in deciding to further her studies in Germany, where she worked with György Ligeti.
+Chin followed the example of Kang’s teacher, the eminent Korean composer Isang Yun, in deciding to further her studies in Germany, where she worked with the iconoclastic Hungarian György Ligeti.
 Ligeti’s example suggested to Chin the unbridled use of any number of musical styles to achieve her expressive aims, including non-Western music, as well as delight in the intricacies and puzzles of composition.
 She also worked intensely at the electronic music studio at the Technical University of Berlin, an experience that continues to affect her treatment of acoustic instruments.
 She received the prestigious Grawemeyer Award for her Violin Concerto in 2004.